2021 in Bare Knuckle Fighting Championship: Results

-Bare Knuckle Fighting Championship 20
+BKFC 20: Bedford vs. Barnett

-Bare Knuckle Fighting Championship 20 was a bare-knuckle fighting event by Bare Knuckle Fighting Championship held on August 20, 2021.
+BKFC 20: Bedford vs. Barnett was a bare-knuckle fighting event by Bare Knuckle Fighting Championship held on August 20, 2021.

 Background

 The event was headlined by a title rematch for the vacant BKFC Bantamweight Championship between Johnny Bedford and Reggie Barnett.
 The two previously fought for the title at BKFC 6 on June 22, 2019, where Bedford won by unanimous decision.

 Former UFC fighter Alan Belcher made his bare-knuckle debut against Tony Lopez.